aaslun/Sightings/readme.txt

 Save/Publish your post.
 View the post, the map should now be displayed at the bottom of your post, above the comments.

-= How do I let my visitors submit their own Sightings? =
+= How do I let my visitors submit their own location markers? =

-On any post or page, type in the text: [sightings-form] Publish the post or page.
+On any post or page, type in the text: [sightings-map] Publish the post or page.
-On the published page a form will now appear that allows your visitors to submit geotagged locations along with some descriptive text and user information.
+On the published page a map will now appear that allows your visitors to contribute geotagged locations along with some descriptive text and user information.
+Click on the "[+] Contribute with a location" link at the bottom of the map.
+A marker will appear.
+Drag it to desired location.
+Click it and enter location information.
+Click "Submit".
 Every submission is imported into your blog as a drafted post, awaiting your approval.
 Just change the post status to "published" if you want it to appear publicly on your blog along with your other sightings.
 It is highty recommended that you configure the Sightings settings in admin first.
 Here you can also choose to recieve e-mails when someone submits a new sighting through the form.